 - Payment of wages and benefits to workers and employees will meet or exceed the minimum national requirement

 - Workers and employees have the ability to work in an environment free of physical, psychological or verbal abuse or the threat of abuse.

 - Adoption of a proactive approach to reporting suspicions of hidden worker exploitation to the Gangmasters Licensing Authority, police or relevant authorities.

-- Encourage and support workers to report cases of labour exploitation to a trusted manager, the Human Resources department or any of the relevant support agencies in order that the necessary investigations and actions can be taken as appropriate.
+- Encourage and support workers to report cases of labour exploitation to a trusted manager, the People & Culture department or any of the relevant support agencies in order that the necessary investigations and actions can be taken as appropriate.

 - We carry out regular audits of our workforce to ensure labour exploitation is not happening in our business